 Leases receivable consist of amounts recorded in compliance with GASB 87, Leases.
-The Government has recorded the Lease Receivable and Deferred Inflows of Resources.
+The Authority has recorded leases receivable and deferred inflows of resources related to leases in the statement of net position.

 At the commencement of a lease, the Authority initially measures the lease receivable at the present value of payments expected to be received during the lease term.
 Subsequently the lease receivable is reduced by the principal portion of lease payments received.
 The deferred inflow of resources is initially measured as the initial amount of the lease receivable, adjusted for lease payments received at or before the lease commencement date.
 Subsequently, the deferred inflow of resources is recognized as revenue over the life of the lease term using the straight-line basis.